-The Feud Over The Name Adam Goldberg On ‘The Goldbergs’ Is A Real Thing
+The Feud Over The Name ‘Adam Goldberg’ On ‘The Goldbergs’ Is A Real Thing

 — Thetoptenviral (@The_toptenviral) February 20, 2017

-The Hollywood Reporter says that the battle of the Adam Goldbergs has been going on since the show, The Goldbergs launched three years ago, and it just continues to get more and more surreal, with Adam F. Goldberg’s real mom, Beverly Goldberg (played on the show by Wendi McClendon-Covey), jumping in the middle of the Twitter feud to explain to Adam Goldberg the actor that the name Adam Goldberg is pretty common (it might be the Jewish equivalent of John Smith), and he needs to move on.
+The Hollywood Reporter says that the battle of the Adam Goldbergs has been going on since the show launched three years ago, and it just continues to get more and more surreal, with Adam F. Goldberg’s real mom, Beverly Goldberg (played on the show by Wendi McClendon-Covey), jumping in the middle of the Twitter feud to explain to Adam Goldberg, the actor, that the name Adam Goldberg is pretty common (it might be the Jewish equivalent of John Smith), and he needs to move on.

 For the record, Adam F. Goldberg, who created the show The Goldbergs, never seemed to want to throw down with Adam Goldberg the actor, who has been in the industry for around 25 years, but the actor Adam Goldberg got nasty fast on Twitter, and made it seem like adding in a middle initial wasn’t going to be enough of a change to satisfy him.
 Adam Goldberg even gave interviews before the show was a success on how it was going to hurt him.